Skip to main content

 Routines are deterministic—same input always produces same output.

-Inspecting Agent Activity
+Inspecting Activity

 LocationContent